 Educating the community on the benefits of microchipping as well as process changes in the use of cat traps can aid in the reduction in euthanasia rates in cats.

-Strategic Aim: What success looks like:

 To reduce domestic dog and cat euthanasia rates.

-Increase in animals released back to owner
+- Increase in animals released back to owner

-Increase in animal microchipping
+- Increase in animal microchipping

-More dogs registered
+- More dogs registered

-More cats registered
+- More cats registered

-Decrease in animals euthanised
+- Decrease in animals euthanised